ctesta01/covid.gradient.estimation/README.md

     └── us-counties-2022.csv
 ```

-Finally, most of the analysis work and figure generation is done in the `analysis/`
+The analysis work and figure generation is done in the `analysis/`
 directory, where discrete analytic tasks are organized by directories numbered in
 the order of analysis steps.